calvincheewx/calvincheewx.github.io/index.md

 ---
 ## Capstone Project 2: Data Analysis using SQL and Creating Interactive Dashboard using Excel

-**Project description:** The main aim of the capstone project is to exhibit the five stages of the data lifecycle through the use of two tools: SQL and MS Excel.
+**Project description:** The main aim of the capstone project is to exhibit the different stages of the data lifecycle through the use of two tools: SQL and MS Excel.

 ### 1. Data collection from Kaggle website